 AKB48 – Shoot Sign

-David: The heroic showdown of AKB48’s wickedly-entertaining music video for “Shoot Sign” is previewed my favorite version of the multiple-CD releases.
+David: A snapshot of the heroic showdown in AKB48’s wickedly-entertaining music video for “Shoot Sign”, my favorite version of the multiple-CD releases.
 For all the fans who wished World Idol Pro Wrestling was real, this one wins for the kicks.

 Charisma.com – not not me

-David: Charisma.com made a big deal of shedding their OL personas, and MC Itsuka’s new haircut puts an extra F-you into the mix for anyone who expected more of the same (lollipop included).
+David: Charisma.com made a big deal of shedding their OL personas, but MC Itsuka’s new haircut puts an extra “F—You” into the mix for anyone who expected more of the same (lollipop included).

 YUZU – Iroha

 Nhu: The yuzu citrus fruit goes through a really strange four-stage transformation on the cover of Yuzu’s Iroha.
 But for fans of the folk-rock duo, it probably makes sense.
 As their first greatest hits album covering the span of their 20 year career, it seems to show the birth of the band — sherbet on top of the yuzu (Yujin Kitagawa apparently named the band after the yuzu-flavored sherbet he was eating), moving into their young and ripe stages, then hitting their ultimate leveled-up form in the Takashi-Murakami-designed final psychedelic look.

 John: Enjoy a bit of manga or anime?
 I bet you do.
 This cover certainly has the appearance of a pretty interesting story once you start looking a bit closer.

 David: NekoPOP wouldn’t be here with serious hardcore love for the furry darlings.
 This double-set makes the cut because… cats.